The phenomenal story of how Christo wrapped the Arc de Triomphe in 270,000 square feet of fabric

-Perched in the basket of a cherry picker, Vladimir Yavacheff is arm’s length from the vaulted ceiling inside the Arc de Triomphe, nearly a hundred feet above the streets of Paris.
+Perched in the basket of a cherry picker, Vladimir Yavachev is arm’s length from the vaulted ceiling inside the Arc de Triomphe, nearly a hundred feet above the streets of Paris.
 “We had to fix something up here,” he says, hard-hatted and yelling through the wind on a video call, with the tree-lined Champs-Élysées stretching out in the background below.
 He’s up at this great height inside one of the world’s most famous monuments straightening the folds on a massive piece of silvery blue fabric.

-“If Christo was around, he wouldn’t be happy if they weren’t straight,” says Yavacheff, the nephew and project manager for the late artist Christo, who, with his longtime partner Jeanne-Claude, devised this project, wrapping the Arc de Triomphe in hundreds of thousands of square feet of recyclable polypropylene fabric, held in place by 9,800 feet of red rope.
+“If Christo was around, he wouldn’t be happy if they weren’t straight,” says Yavachev, the nephew and project manager for the late artist Christo, who, with his longtime partner Jeanne-Claude, devised this project, wrapping the Arc de Triomphe in hundreds of thousands of square feet of recyclable polypropylene fabric, held in place by 9,800 feet of red rope.
 It’s a monumental artwork, and a massive logistical challenge.

 Arc de Triomphe, Wrapped is the latest, and one of the final, planned works of Christo and Jeanne-Claude, a pair of artists whose large-scale environmental artworks include the installation of more than 7,500 vinyl and wooden gates throughout New York’s Central Park (The Gates) in 2005; 24 miles of fabric fences running through the foothills of coastal California (Running Fence) in 1976; and, most recently, an iceberg-like mountain of oil drums floated on Serpentine Lake in London’s Hyde Park (The London Mastaba) in 2018.